ihrapsa/hassio-addons/addon-hyperhdr/README.md

 Install and start the app.
-You can open HyperHDR by going to http://HA_IP:8090 or by clicking Open Web UI.
+You can open HyperHDR by going to http://HA_IP:8090 or by clicking "Open Web UI".

 ### More Info